 Major Robert Scott VC and Captain G Harris, together with Lt-Colonel Henry Scott-Turner, had visited all the redoubts around Kimberley in search of volunteers for the Kimberley Light Horse.
 There were so many that it was easy to select only the best sort of recruit.
 By 19 October 1899, the 400-strong unit was in existence as a mobile and efficient mounted unit and, on 24 October, it received its baptism of fire in the battle at Dronfield.
 The Kimberley Light Horse had been born and christened.
 The unit was to see further action at both battles of Carter’s Ridge in November and in numerous skirmishes throughout the defence of Kimberley, as well as the abortive chase for the Boer Long Tom on 16 February 1900.

 Shortly after the Siege had been lifted, Scott formed a unit originally named Scott’s Guards, primarily to guard the trains travelling through the Kimberley region.
 There was certain unhappiness with the unit name chosen – this mostly from the more famous Scots Guards – and the unit was renamed Scott’s Railway Guards.
 The unit was about 500 men strong, many of them employed by the De Beers Company, and Scott served until the end of the war.
+He also commanded the Cape Railway Sharpshooters.
 For his services he was awarded the DSO.